 In addition to the window supervisory feature, the ADC121C021 will allow the controller to read the battery voltage at any time during operation.
-Reading the conversion result via the IC interface provides an accurate voltage reading.

 The accurate voltage reading and the alert feature will allow a controller to improve the efficiency of a battery-powered device.
 During the discharge cycle, the controller can switch to a low-battery mode, safely suspend operation, or report a precise battery level to the user.
 During the recharge cycle, the controller can implement an intelligent recharge cycle, decreasing the charge rate when the battery charge nears capacity.